Here are three eco-friendly ways to travel in our lovely capital city, so you can travel about Paris without polluting it!

 One of the most ecological ways to travel in Paris is obviously by bike!
 Paris by bike is simple: just follow our advice!

 The Vélib’ : How does it work ?

-Vélib’ are bikes available to hire 24h/24 every day, everywhere in Paris.
+Vélib’ are bikes available to hire 24/7 everywhere in Paris.
 The idea is simple:

 - Find a Vélib’ station.
 They look like this :

-- Identify yourself on the machine and choose a bike between those displayed.
-You can buy your ticket at the machine: for 1 day (1,70 euros) or 7 days (8 euros).
-It is, on the other hand, recommended that you buy your ticket in advance online at www.velib.paris.fr to avoid exceeding your bank account balance, since the machines take 150 euros guarantee from your account, whereas online the deposit is only reserved by their electronic money partner.
+- Identify yourself on the machine and choose a bike from the ones displayed.
+You can buy your ticket at the machine: for 1 day (1.70 euros) or 7 days (8 euros).
+But it’s a good idea to buy your ticket in advance online at www.velib.paris.fr to avoid overdrawing your bank account, since the machines take a 150 euro guarantee from your account, whereas online the deposit is only reserved by their electronic money partner.
 All payments must be made by credit card.

-- To return a bike, drop it at a station while re-connect it to an empty slot.
+- To return a bike, drop it at a station and re-connect it to an empty slot.